No Less than the Trees and the Stars by Stephanie Tolan

-What would the argument about innate gifts vs. worldly accomplishment have to say about these three lives?
+What would the argument about innate gifts versus worldly accomplishment have to say about these three lives?
 All three showed the sort of asynchronous development typical of the gifted in the Columbus Group frame of reference.
 But which of them would the world have recognized as gifted?
 And which of them would claim the term for themselves?

-I ask now, what, finally, does it matter?
+I ask now: What, finally, does it matter?
 Life matters.
 Individuals, in all their complexity, matter.

 As for whether a person, looking back on his life, would consider himself a “success,” no one else could possibly know.
-For everyone life is a series of peaks and valleys.
+For everyone, life is a series of peaks and valleys.
 What looks like a valley of failure from the outside might be felt as one of life’s greatest successes once survived and moved through.
 And some of the peaks of success as viewed from the outside might have felt barren and meaningless once achieved.
-Achieving “success” must finally have to do with the individual’s own goals, wishes, dreams, visions and passions.
+Achieving “success” must finally have to do with the individual’s own goals, wishes, dreams, visions, and passions.

 We’ve all heard the saying that life is a journey, not a destination.
-And yet how many of us live each day of our own lives as if that were true, looking for meaning and joy in the steps of the journey, open to our own loves and passions, trusting that whatever someone else may say of us, however someone else judges us, we both know and value who we are in ourselves?
+And yet how many of us live each day of our own lives as though that were true, looking for meaning and joy in the steps of the journey, open to our own loves and passions, trusting that whatever someone else may say of us, however someone else judges us, we both know and value who we are in ourselves?

 When Guiding the Gifted Child was published way back in 1982, it included the poem “Desiderata” by Max Ehrmann.
-(I don’t remember for sure, but suspect it was Betty Meckstroth’s idea to include it.)
+(I don’t remember for sure, but I suspect it was Betty Meckstroth’s idea to include it.)
 A bit of that poem is what I want to share here: “You are a child of the Universe, no less than the trees and the stars; you have a right to be here.”

-Will it be a meaning the children themselves will be able to recognize and value?
+Will it be a meaning that the children themselves will be able to recognize and value?
 Are we supporting them in that?
 Do we even know how to support them in that?

-I suspect it has to start with the assurance that each of them has a right to be here, has a value to the larger story of humanity on Earth, no matter how like or unlike others they feel they are, whether they feel they fit or not, and no matter how long or short their time here may be.
+I suspect that it has to start with the assurance that each of them has a right to be here, has a value to the larger story of humanity on Earth, no matter how like or unlike others they feel they are, whether they feel that they fit or not, and no matter how long or short their time here may be.
 They surely need to see themselves as the hero of their own story.
 They have an innate right to make their own meaning of it, starting with who they are and what they love.
-What they do with that should grow from it, not be imposed from outside, or chosen to provide some external proof of their worth.
+What they do with that should grow from it, not be imposed from outside or chosen to provide some external proof of their worth.